Importance Of Weaning for Indian Babies: Tips to Follow

 Baby-led weaning can only start after the child is 6 months old, when she/he is capable enough to reach and pick up the food items.

-To introduce solid foods, one can start with finger-sized food and allow the child to explore the food at their own pace and time.
+To introduce solid foods, start with finger-sized food and allow the child to explore the food at their own pace and time.
 However, giving appropriate food is necessary to avoid the risk of choking.

 Traditional weaning is dependent on the mother while baby-led weaning is more child-dependent.
 In the traditional weaning process, the weaning age depends on the mother while in baby-led weaning, it depends completely on the child.
 The choice between the two is ultimately a personal choice and there is no right or wrong.